MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 ### Create an article by using the example in the running Contoso Creative Writer App

-1. Click the `Example` button to add some example data, as in the following screenshot.
+1. Select the `Example` button to add some example data, as in the following screenshot.

     :::image type="content" source="./media/get-started-multiagents/select-example-button.png" lightbox="./media/get-started-multiagents/select-example-button.png" alt-text="Screenshot of the Contoso Creative Writer App, showing an introduction and steps to begin using the application.":::

-1. Click the small bug button (bottom right of page) to show the agent and task workflow progress panel.
+1. Select the small bug button (bottom right of page) to show the agent and task workflow progress panel.

     :::image type="content" source="./media/get-started-multiagents/select-debug-button.png" lightbox="./media/get-started-multiagents/select-debug-button.png" alt-text="Screenshot of the 'Contoso Creative Writer' App, showing the button on the bottom right of page to show the agent and task workflow progress panel.":::

-1. Click the `Start Work` button to begin the workflow.
+1. Select the `Start Work` button to begin the workflow.

     :::image type="content" source="./media/get-started-multiagents/select-start-work-button.png" lightbox="./media/get-started-multiagents/select-start-work-button.png" alt-text="Screenshot of the 'Get Started' page, showing an introduction and steps to begin using the application.":::

 ### Examine the Creative team agent workflow progress and results

 1. The right side panel displays the workflow progress and the results of each agent.
-Examine each agent's results by clicking on it.
+Examine each agent's results by selecting it.
 The app should look like this while the workflow is running:

     :::image type="content" source="./media/get-started-multiagents/show-workflow-progress.png" lightbox="./media/get-started-multiagents/show-workflow-progress.png" alt-text="Screenshot of the 'Contoso Creative Writer' App, showing the agent and task workflow progress in the right side of page panel.":::